-The Obyan Beach is an extraordinarily beautiful wild beach with white coral sand and clear emerald water.
+An extraordinarily beautiful wild beach with white coral sand and clear emerald water.
 People and sun loungers are not here, but it is a sea full of fish.
 The diving sites here are remarkable and snorkel and swim is a great pleasure.
-At sea, you can meet sea turtles and yellow fin snapper scurrying back and forth.
+At sea, you can meet sea turtles and yellowfin snapper scurrying back and forth.
 Everywhere the eye sees much like a living carpet on the bottom along with the site of the coral reefs.
 All of this is a mesmerizing spectacle.

 It is a great beach but the access is problematic (due to bad roads and distance from the center of the island – Garapan) but it’s worth it for the pure water, less crowds, and paradise like ambiance.
 The depth to the reef from the watershed is 1.8 meters; the water is warm, due to the fact that there is a huge pool effect.
 There are many beautiful fish and it is advisable to go there with equipment for snorkeling.
 It is a godsend place for those who love to swim and snorkel.
 The bottom of the ocean is filled with sharp corals, so do not go barefoot.